zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 - User will run the script from the local workstation.

-- User will verify the correct onboarding of the Azure Arc resource bridge onto the VMware vSphere environment.
+- User will verify the correct onboarding.

 ## Connect VMware vCenter Server to Azure Arc